 George starts out not only lonely, but alone by choice.
 He doesn’t need people.
 He accompanies these women reluctantly.

-We see the first inkling of change when he hands Mary Bee the gun and instructs her to save herself if the negotiations with the Indians go wrong.
+We see the first inkling of another side of his established character when he hands Mary Bee the gun and instructs her to save herself if the negotiations with the Indians go wrong.
 We see it again when he saves the woman from the man who wants to keep her as his mute sex slave.

 First he directs his anger at the women, lecturing them on how crazy they are as he digs Mary Bee’s grave.
 This indicates that he will be going through the seven stages of grief.